 1. Yoast SEO

 With more than three million active installs and a five-star rating on WordPress plugin repository, Yoast SEO plugin by Joost de Valk is easily one of the must-have all in one SEO solution for WordPress.
-It allows you to add meta description, SEO titles, open graph tags, Twitter cards, Pinterest rich pins, Facebook author page, etc and also provides you with functionalities to create XML sitemaps, edit robots.txt and .htaccess file.
+It allows you to add a meta description, SEO titles, open graph tags, Twitter cards, Pinterest rich pins, Facebook author page, etc and also provides you with functionalities to create XML sitemaps, edit robots.txt, and .htaccess file.
 Moreover, it provides you with a detailed page analysis report using which you can optimize your posts.

 You can now head over and learn how to install and setup Yoast SEO plugin by following my easy to understand tutorial (with images).

 Using this plugin, you can find broken links on your site.
-The main reason why you need to keep track of broken links and update them to working URLs as soon as possible is because, it may create a bad experience for your users as they won’t be able to find what they came looking for.
+The main reason why you need to keep track of broken links and update them to working URLs as soon as possible is that it may create a bad experience for your users as they won’t be able to find what they came looking for.
 It allows you to easily scan for broken links and update them instantly without needing you to open and update each post where the link is present separately.

 You can also block search engines from following any broken links on your blog.
 This feature is very important as it actively prevents any negative effect on your blog by search engines.

 Many bloggers and business owners make a mistake of trying to optimize the content only and often ignoring or overlooking the need to optimize images on their blogs or websites.
 You should understand that optimizing images too for search engines is very important as they cannot see what is there in the image.
 It is your job to add an alternate text to the images you upload so that search engine bots can understand what is there in the image.

 With the help of this plugin, you can dynamically insert SEO friendly alt and title attributes into every image on your site.